-The Atlanta product liability lawyers from our legal team can work on your case and hold a manufacturer, designer, or marketer liable for your injuries.
+The Atlanta personal injury lawyers from Kaine Law can work on your case and hold a manufacturer, designer, or marketer liable for your injuries.
 We offer a no-cost, no-obligation case evaluation, and you pay us nothing unless and until we win a settlement or verdict on your behalf.

 Before manufacturers put products out into the public market, they must ensure the products are safe for sale and use.
 However, defects can still get overlooked during the product testing stage.